 glacial clay hillsides where it seldom lives more than 200 years.
 Good crops of acorns provide wildlife

 with food.
 The wood, commercially valuable for furniture and flooring, is sold as red oak.
 Brilliant

 orange-red foliage in fall.

 Very seldom do we get to offer the actual photo of the tree that seeds were collected from, but this is one of those occasions.
+You should click on the photo to see a full size picture of this beautiful tree.
 The seeds we are offering come from this magnificent tree in Southern Mississippi.

 Depending on the growing conditions, live oaks vary from the shrubby to large and